rashtay/js-oops-definitive-guide/README.md

 ### Functions & Methods

 Functions are object in JavaScript.
-When you create a function, JavaScript creates an object with 3 properties:
+When you create a function (e.g function a() {}), JavaScript creates an object with 3 properties:
 - Function name (e.g "func1")
 - The length of the parameters (e.g 2)
 - Prototype (we'll discuss this later)